March 2023

 March 31, 2023

 Support for Databricks Runtime 7.3 LTS for Machine Learning ended on March 31.
-See Databricks runtime support lifecycles.
+See Databricks support lifecycles.

 C7g Graviton 3 instances are now supported on Databricks